-Different Community Types and Settings
+Different Settings and Community Types

-The model ordinance language addresses land use concerns for both urban and rural areas, and thus not all the provisions may be appropriate for every community.
-Issues of solar access and nuisances associated with solar energy systems are of less consequence outside urban areas, where lot sizes are almost always greater than one acre.
+The model ordinance language addresses land use concerns for both urban and rural areas, and thus not all of the provisions may be appropriate for every community.
+Issues of solar access and nuisances associated with solar energy systems are of less consequence outside urban density areas, where lot sizes are almost always greater than one acre.
 Solar farms and gardens (principal solar land uses) are much more likely to be proposed in rural areas rather than developed cities.
 However, urban areas should consider where solar farms or gardens can add value to the community and enable economic development of a valuable local resource.
 Rural communities should address rooftop and accessory ground-mount development, although the standards used in this model are designed more for the urban circumstances.

 This ordinance includes language addressing solar energy as an accessory use to the primary residential or commercial use in an urban area, and language for principal solar uses as typically seen in rural communities.
 The accessory and principal land uses have different issues and need to be addressed in a substantially different manner from each other.
-Communities should address both types of solar development.
+Care should be taken to address both types of solar development.